AKBoles/30DayChartChallenge_PowerBIReports/README.md

 ### Project Description ###

 This repository contains the Power BI report files that I did as part of the [#30DayChartChallenge](https://github.com/dominicroye/30DayChartChallenge_Edition2022).
+I went on vacation in the middle so did not do the entire project but it was fun to participate in!

+You can find the associated tweets at: [@BolesData](https://twitter.com/BolesData/)

 The Power BI reports are contained in the **Power BI Reports Folder** and the associated PDF Reports are contained in the **PDF Reports Folder**.